Open source · Free during early access

 Not security theater.

 Agents reference credentials by name.
-The proxy holds the secrets.
-Compromise the agent, the keys stay safe.
+TAP holds the actual secrets.
+Compromise the agent — the keys stay safe.

 Multi-tenant teams